 Transferring from another faculty or university

 The Faculty of Applied Science accepts students transferring from another Faculty at UBC and from other institutions.
 In either case, please see the UBC Engineering website for specific qualifications and requirements to apply into Engineering.

 A student will be admitted into second year engineering if that student had successfully completed or had transfer credits for at least 27 credits of our first year program.
 Students not meeting this criterion would be admitted into our first year program.

 A very limited number of students may be admitted directly into third year engineering if they were transferring from the engineering program at another university.
 Students in that position must remember that at least half of the credits of the degree program must be completed while enrolled at UBC.

 Engineering Transfer Program

 Eight colleges around British Columbia offer the same program as the first year engineering program at UBC.
-Students who successfully complete one of these programs are guaranteed admission to second year engineering at UBC if a GPA of at least 2.5 is attained.
+Students who successfully complete one of these programs within one academic year and with a GPA of at least 3.1 are eligible for admission into second-year engineering at UBC.
 A list of those colleges follows.

 - Capilano University